hyperledger-labs/blockchain-carbon-accounting/secure-identities/README.md

 In the first approach, the organization manages its users and controls access to client keys on the secure server.
 Key owners can issue and authenticate API tokens for Fabric applications (e.g., utility-emissions) to use as the user's identity credentials.
 A Vault-X.509 identity credential type is supported in the Fabric application.
 The private keys always reside in the Vault server.
 While the user can issue tokens from the private key based on the key policy, they do not have physical ownership of the private key.

 The major advantage of this approach is that clients are not responsible for communicating with the Fabric network.
 A single application is used to manage identities of multiple users.
 This application could have enhanced security features and policies.
 The major disadvantage of this approach is that all private keys are stored in a centralized location.
-However secure, it is still a money pot for hackers to attempt to exploit/corrupt.
+However secure, it is still a honeypot for hackers to attempt to exploit/corrupt.

 The second option allows key files to be physically held by the user, not a third-party app, who then has full control over its use as well.
 This is a true decentralized approach, and the major advantage is that each client's private key is never exposed or stored on the organization's application.
 The major disadvantage is that clients are responsible for managing their own private keys, as well as communicating with the Fabric network.